Austria Property buying advice:

 Austrian courts will, in most cases, only have jurisdiction over movable property located in Austria if the deceased (assumed not to be an Austrian citizen) had his/her habitual residence in Austria.
 Any parts of the estate not located in Austria will not be dealt with by Austrian courts.

 What do we do for you?
 We become your personal Property Consultants and advise you to the best of our knowledge.
-We are not always directly working for the seller, this is the job of our Austrian colleagues.
+We are not always directly working for a seller, this is the job of our Austrian colleagues.
 Our remit is to look after your interests to the best of our ability.
 We have gained much knowledge of the Austria property market over the past 15 years and we use this knowledge to guide you to the best property for you.

 We can negotiate on your behalf to ensure the best purchase price.
 Our services and cost is shared with our Austrian Colleagues, so you pay no extra whatsoever.
+There is a commission of 3% + vat which you pay to us for our services, should you have identified and purchased a property listed on our website.
+The seller pays our Austrian colleagues a commission of 3% + vat.

 Austria Property Buying Advice